 In short, tags are labels you can apply to contacts who have undertaken a certain action or exhibited a certain behavior.

-If you run a skincare store, for example, you could:
+If you run a fashion apparel store, for example, you could tag all contacts who have engaged with “shoe” content.

 That’s when you’d use your trusty segments.

-For example, you could create a “VIP Customers” segment to group all contacts who have been tagged with “moisturizer” to let them know about an upcoming product drop.
+For example, you could create a “VIP Customers” segment to group all contacts who have been tagged with “shoes” to let them know about an upcoming product drop.

 5. Realize multivariate testing